 KOOV is an educational coding and robot-making kit from Sony recommended for ages eight and up.
-The kit includes more than 300 pieces, including motors, sensors, buzzers, LEDs, wheels, gears, and loads of colored plastic pieces that connect with one another in specific ways.
-Up to five students are supposed to be able to work with one kit, but there are only one of each of two key components, the KOOV Core and the battery box.
+The Educator Kit includes more than 300 pieces, including motors, sensors, buzzers, LEDs, wheels, gears, and loads of colored plastic pieces (called blocks even though they have various shapes) that connect with one another in specific ways.
+Up to five students are supposed to be able to work with one kit, but there is only one of each of two key components: the KOOV Core and the battery box.
 Students can work cooperatively on projects, but the kit can also be used by one student working independently.

 KOOV will run on Mac OS, Windows, Chrome OS (Chromebook), and IOS (iPad only), but check the system requirements near the bottom of this linked page before buying.
 You will also need an internet connection to access material online.

-Information about the kit says that there is at least 50 hours’ worth of learning.
+Information about the Educator Kit says that there is at least 50 hours’ worth of learning.
 While I haven’t worked through all of the lessons, I can see that this is very likely accurate.
 Once past the first group of lessons (which should take at least five hours to complete), there are six Block Artist lessons, six Programming Skills lessons, and six Robot Structure lessons.
 But that’s only the beginning.
 The app also has many Robot Recipes for other robots to be built, and students can take off on their own to explore other creations and programming strategies.
-A Free Production section on the site helps students utilize skills developed using the kit to make their own creations and share them with others.
+(While the Educator Kit has over 43 pre-designed and pre-coded Robot Recipes, the Trial Kit has up to 12.)
+A Free Production section on the site helps students utilize skills developed using the kits to make their own creations and share them with others.

 Students use Scratch-based coding rather than professional level coding to learn such skills as creating codes to turn the lantern on and off depending upon the light in the room or codes to drive the tractor.
 Scratch-based coding, commonly taught to elementary students, uses preprogrammed blocks on the screen for motions, controls, sensors, operators, and variables.
 Students select and arrange these blocks to create programs.
 While this is “short-cut” programming with limited options, it’s a great way to introduce the concepts.
 (Note: KOOV's app is modeled on the Scratch language created by MIT.)